1. Home

 Good palliative care and treatment options

 Depending on age and stage, the treatment options were considered after examination and diagnosis.
 For the older patients aged between 65 and 80, the main focus was on good palliative care.
-We tried to minimize their pain during their remaining time.
+We tried to minimise their pain during their remaining time.

 It was different with the younger patients: I was always very relieved when a patient came to us at a stage that was still operable.
 If the operation could then be performed successfully and the pathology results confirmed our previous assessment, no follow-up treatment was necessary.
 The patient was discharged with a good prognosis.